FAIRERdata/FAIRER-Aware-AI-SAFETY-Assessment/README.md

 # FAIRER-Aware-AI-SAFETY-Assessment

-A tool for assessment of AI safety of an AI application.
+A tool for assessment for AI safety of an AI application.

 SOURCES (built from and added to):